 Ottawa Help Santa Toy Parade

-Saturday, November 17 starting at 11 am.
+Saturday, November 23 starting at 11 am.
 Note!
-The parade is back to a daytime schedule for 2012!
-The route looks the same as last year, though, starting at the National Archives on Wellington street, head east on Wellington Street and then turn right on Bank Street.
-It will continue south on Bank Street then turn left on Laurier Avenue, continue east on Laurier Avenue past City Hall and onto the Queen Elizabeth Driveway.
+The parade is back to a daytime schedule!
+The parade starts at the National Archives on Wellington street, heads east on Wellington Street and then turns right on Bank Street.
+It continues south on Bank Street then turns left on Laurier Avenue.
 New toys (no used toys, please) and cash donations will be collected by the Ottawa Firefighters.

 Barrhaven Lions Club Light Up the Night Santa Claus Parade